Next: Longitude difference

 nested forms more suitable for computation:

-In equations (22) the origins of and have
+In equations (22) the origins of

-latitude is and the azimuth of the geodesic is .
+and the azimuth of the geodesic is

 Next: Longitude difference